 Clients use words like “ease,” “safety,” “feeling welcome”.

-Clients also use words like “relief” when they see and hear that I get them, and that we can work through the feelings that have been too hard to put to words — together.
+Clients also use words like “relief” when they see and hear that someone “gets them” (finally!), and that it’s possible to work through the feelings that have been too hard to put to words — together.

 Attachment wounds heal through relationships.
-So you and I work to build a relationship that feels safe enough, steady enough, good enough.
+So you and your therapist work to build a relationship that feels safe enough, steady enough, good enough.
 (Not perfect, because no relationship is!).

 If you’re dealing with wounds from this attachment style, please know that therapy can help.
 Even if it hasn’t helped before.
 Even if you’ve had your attachment dilemmas pathologized or you’ve been blamed before for your “faulty thinking” or your “poor communication.”

-Once you work with a therapist who understands trauma and attachment wounds and knows how to work compassionately with them– well, it’s not necessarily smooth sailing.
+Once you work with a therapist who understands trauma and attachment wounds and knows how to work compassionately with them (and there really are lots of us, even though finding one well-suited to you might take some time.)– well, it’s not necessarily smooth sailing.
 But it gets a heck of a lot easier!